Black Cartoon Characters: Icons, History, and Impact

 Storm (X-Men)

-Storm, also known as Ororo Munroe, is royalty.
-Literally.
-In the 90s X-Men animated series, her dramatic speeches whenever she summoned lightning (“I summon the power of the arctic wind!”) were iconic.
-She paved the way for every black female hero that followed, showing grace, power, and leadership.
+Storm, also known as Ororo Munroe, is literally royalty.
+In the 90s X-Men cartoon, her dramatic speeches as she summoned the wind and lightning were unforgettable, and she remains a regal centerpiece in the current X-Men ’97 revival.
+She paved the way for nearly every Black female hero who followed, with grace, power, and leadership.

 Frozone (The Incredibles)